eerkela/bertrand/docs/source/content/api/TypeRegistry.rst

 Special methods
 ---------------
-These methods are used for syntactic sugar related to registry manipulations.
+These methods are used for syntactic sugar for common registry manipulations.

 .. autosummary::
     :toctree: ../../generated